zkamvar/zkamvar/content/blog/2023-07-26-r-universe-and-cran/index.md

 ## Rolling your own {#dev-cran}

-Before the R-universe, there were three ways to provide users with your in-development version of a package:
+Before the r-universe, there were three ways to provide users with your in-development version of a package:

 1. have people install from GitHub via `remotes::install_github("user/repo")` or `pak::pkg_install("user/repo")`
 2. provide a {drat} repository (I've [posted about auto-building a drat repository previously](/blog/gh-drat/))